 Whole chicken, mashed potatoes, buttered carrots

-Use the cornbread recipe in this post but don’t make the dressing until night 3.
+Use the cornbread recipe in this post but don't make the dressing until night 3.
+Reserve half of the cornbread for dressing the next night.

 Chicken and stuffing, green beans